 The Leader | MiddleWestern Voice | Internships | Oxford Semester & Other Travel | Writing Contests | Honor Societies | Learning Center Peer Tutoring | Annual Alumni Career Panel | Professional Experiences | Special Awards and Funding | Additional Information

-The Leader, Elmhurst College’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association’s (ICPA) annual convention, including the 2016 First Place for General Excellence among schools with enrollment under 4,000.
+The Leader, Elmhurst University’s award-winning student newspaper, has won national awards and routinely wins awards at the Illinois College Press Association’s (ICPA) annual convention, including the 2016 First Place for General Excellence among schools with enrollment under 4,000.
 The paper is entirely run by students with the guidance of an expert full-time faculty advisor: Students write and edit all stories, shoot and choose photography, and take responsibility for all editorial decisions.
 It’s a great way to gain real-world experience as a writer and journalist—and to help shape your classmates’ college experience.

 Students serve as editors for this full-color literary and arts journal, and take full responsibility for content, layout and design.
 A full-time faculty advisor provides consultation.
 Winning entries in our annual Carlson creative writing contest for fiction and poetry writing and the Lively Award for Creative Nonfiction are automatically published each year.
-[Many students see their academic work in print, too, in Investigations, the College-wide journal of student scholarship.]
+[Many students see their academic work in print, too, in Investigations, the University-wide journal of student scholarship.]

 The Gathering: An annual event that celebrates the release of latest edition of MiddleWestern Voice, students of the English, art and music departments gather to share and celebrate their work.
 English majors are encouraged to read their original fiction, poetry and non-fiction at this event, attended by peers, faculty, family and friends.